 Technology has grown exponentially over the past two decades.
-As time goes by we continuously benefit from and increase our dependence on technology.
-Web applications, drones, mobile applications, industrial automation, and machine learning applications, and other technologies have changed our lives.
+As time goes by, we continuously benefit from and increase our dependence on technology.
+Web applications, drones, mobile applications, industrial automation, machine learning applications, and other technologies have changed our lives.
 But there are immense dangers that these technologies bring us.
 Therefore, our governments have introduced cybersecurity laws.

 The Scale of the cyber threat

 The United States government spends approximately 19 billion dollars every year on cybersecurity.
 But cyber-attacks continue to increase every year rapidly.

 There are three main threats cybersecurity efforts attempt to mitigate:

 Cybercrime: includes single or colluded acts to target systems for financial gain or to cause disruption.